zabbix/ansible-collection/plugins/README.md

 ### Filter examples

 ### Example 2
-To select hosts by host groups name, you can use the following example.
-In this example, all hosts linked to any host groups the names of which start with 'Linux' (Linux, Linux servers, Linux Ubuntu, etc.) will be returned.
+To select hosts by host group name, you can use the following example.
+In this example, all hosts linked to any host groups starting with 'Linux' (Linux, Linux servers, Linux Ubuntu, etc.) will be returned.

 ```yaml
 ---